How To Decrease In Crochet

 1. Maintain Consistent Tension

 Consistency is of paramount importance in crochet.
-Watch out the tension you have while you join your sc2tog stitch to get uniform all along your task.
+Watch out for the tension you have while you join your sc2tog stitch to get uniform all along your task.

 2. Practice on Scrap Yarn